Cartographic creations – Label a map

 Only labels currently in view will be converted to annotation.

-2. In the Contents pane, right-click Ocean and click Label to ensure that labeling is turned off for this layer.
+2. In the Contents pane, right-click Ocean and choose Label to ensure that labeling is turned off for this layer.

 Label in the Ocean layer's context menu

-3. On the ribbon, click the Map tab, in the Labeling group, click the bottom part of the Convert button and click Convert Labels To Annotation.
+3. On the ribbon, click the Map tab.
+In the Labeling group, click the bottom part of the Convert button and choose Convert Labels To Annotation.

 4. In the Geoprocessing pane, for Conversion Scale, type 22,000,000 and press Enter.